Prelude in A-flat major (Rachmaninoff): Structure

 A transition section comes together though the combination of ascending and descending chromatic scale fragments at measures 31–41.
 Measures 30 and 31 contain a subtle but clear motive (in the left hand) that reappears again (in a slightly different manner) in the 2nd Symphony (1st movement).
-Vertiginous modulations swing through E flat – G – C – F – A flat and B flat, before settling into E flat at measures 39–41.
+Vertiginous modulations swing through E♭ – G – C – F – A♭ and B♭, before settling into E♭ at measures 39–41.